-A few years ago Pastor John was asked a question about reading the Koran and other such religious books.
-If I want people in other religions to consider reading the Bible, should I then be willing to return the favor and read their holy book?
+A few years ago, Pastor John was asked a question about reading the Qur’an and other such religious books: If I want people in other religions to consider reading the Bible, then should I be willing to return the favor and read their holy books?
 Here’s what Pastor John said.

 Case by Case

 It depends on how serious they are, how serious you are, and the kind of person you are.
 Not everybody is gifted or called to be an analyzer of other people’s religious literature.
 And it could be dangerous, especially if they are just provoking you.